Josowsky/home-page/README.md

 ## Inspiration

-I decided to start this project because I wanted to create my own personal blog.
-I picked Gatsby because I was intrested in static site generators and React.
+I decided to start this project because I wanted to create my personal blog.
+I picked Gatsby because I was interested in static site generators and React.

 Inspiration for this project came mostly from [personal blog of Dan Abramov](https://overreacted.io/).